2021 Premier League Darts: Venues

-The Marshall Arena, Milton Keynes, was the only venue to host the Premier League in 2021.
+Arena MK, Milton Keynes, was the only venue to host the Premier League in 2021.

 The announced calendar included The Brighton Centre being restored to the calendar, having last hosted the Premier League in 2017.
 The initial calendar also restored rounds in Birmingham, Belfast, Leeds, Berlin, Rotterdam, Glasgow, Manchester, Newcastle, Sheffield and London; all of which had been scheduled for 2020 but cancelled due to the COVID-19 pandemic; with Berlin replacing London as the scheduled host of the final.
 Milton Keynes and Coventry, which hosted rounds in 2020 following the pandemic, were not intended to be on the 2021 calendar.
-Due to the continuation of the pandemic, the PDC confirmed that the first nine rounds would be held over two weeks at the Marshall Arena, Milton Keynes.
+Due to the continuation of the pandemic, the PDC confirmed that the first nine rounds would be held over two weeks at Arena MK, Milton Keynes.
 On 22 March 2021, it was confirmed that all the remaining dates, including the playoffs, would also be played in Milton Keynes.

 The first five nights took place from Monday 5 April to Friday 9 April, with the next four nights, including Judgement Night (where the bottom two players are eliminated), taking place from Monday 19 April to Thursday 22 April.
 The second half will again be in two parts with the first part taking place between Wednesday 5 May to Friday 7 May, and the second part to take place from Monday 24 May to Thursday 27 May, with the playoffs taking place on Friday 28 May.